kmu2030/PwshOpcUaClient/README.md

 2. **Run `setup.ps1`**.
 3. **Dot-source `PwshOpcUaClient.ps1`** in your script to load the functions.

-UA.NETStandard will automatically create any necessary certificates and directories.
+UA-.NETStandard will automatically create any necessary certificates and directories.
 If you need to specify a particular certificate, you can modify `PwshOpcUaClient.ps1` or use a configuration file (`*.Config.xml`).

-If the UA.NETStandard assemblies, which are validly signed, fail to run, check your **PowerShell execution policy**.
+If the UA-.NETStandard assemblies, which are validly signed, fail to run, check your **PowerShell execution policy**.

 When you establish a session or use signing/encryption for message exchange, both the server and the client may reject certificates.